 Consultation Seminar: 1 Hour every other week

 Interns may choose to receive consultation training.
 If they choose to do this training they can decide from one of two levels of concentration.
 Level 1 training in consultation involves attendance at the seminars and participation in a small-scale project for the Residence Life Liaison Program with a senior staff.
 Level 2 training involves the intern working with a CWC staff member who has an ongoing consultation project.
-Level 3training entails attendance at seminars (seminars at this level will continue on a biweekly rate throughout the year or as needed), conducting an ongoing CWC consultation project and presenting the results to the staff at a brown bag luncheon at the end of the year.
+Level 3training entails attendance at seminars, conducting an ongoing CWC consultation project and presenting the results to the staff at a brown bag luncheon at the end of the year.

 Group Supervision of Supervision: 1.0 Hour per week

 During the spring semester, interns may have the option to supervise an advanced practicum student from the Counseling Psychology Program or the Counselor Education Master’s Program.
 This seminar provides group supervision for this work.
 The option sometimes exists to also supervise an advanced practicum in the summer semester.